fmadore/IWAC-overview/Refactoring roadmap.md

 3. Update each visualization component to leverage the shared code:
    - [ ] Update all visualizations to use new BaseVisualization props:
-     - [ ] CountryDistribution - Fix title translation parameters
+     - ✅ CountryDistribution - Fixed title translation parameters
-     - [ ] IndexDistribution - Update to use titleHtml and new translation format
+     - ✅ IndexDistribution - Updated to use titleHtml and new translation format
      - [ ] LanguageDistribution - Update to use titleHtml and new translation format
      - [ ] TimelineDistribution - Update to use titleHtml and new translation format
      - [ ] TypeDistribution - Update to use titleHtml and new translation format